sanjai-umashankar/EXPERIMENT--01-ALP-FOR-8086/README.md

-# EXPERIMENT--01-ALP-FOR-8086
+# EXPERIMENT--01-ALP on fundamental arithmetic and logical operations
-Name :
+## Name :SANJAI U
-Roll no
+## Reg no :212224240145
-Date of experiment :
+## Date of experiment :19.8.2025